SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

   [.NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48)

 For your convience, you can find these installers also in the *Utilities\3rd Party\Windows Runtimes* folder.
+These runtimes will be automatically installed by the quick setup method of "Simulator Setup".

 ## Installing additional components